-I am a researcher of international relations, interested in the domestic sources of the international conflict, as well as the psychology of political conflict, particularly, how psychological motivation shape actor preferences in political conflict.
+I am a researcher of international relations, interested in the domestic sources of the international conflict, as well as the psychology of war.
+In particular, I am interested in developing theories that model conflict as a consumption good.
 I also study the application of experimental methods in political science, especially experiment designs based on formal model and designs that explore causal mechanisms.
-Currently, I am a Ph.
+I am a Ph.
 D. student at the University of Wisconsin-Madison’s Political Science Department.

 Currently, I am working on projects exploring the role of counter-empathy (the enjoyment of adversary harm and displeasure with other nation’s success) in the contexts of security bargaining and power transition.

 Previously, I was an analyst at the Program on Political Violence, Chicago Project on Security and Threat, the University of Chicago.
 I have also worked on a number of independent and team research projects at the International Crisis Group (ICG), the Australian Institute of International Affairs (AIIA), the Sea Power Center – Royal Australian Navy.
 In addition, I have been an op-ed contributor to the The National Interest Website, Australian Strategic Policy Institute’s Strategist, and Shanghai-based ThePaper.cn.